Tattoo Ink Allergic Reactions & Allergy Advice

 That doesn’t mean we endorse getting a tattoo from anyone other than a professional.
 The risk of infection and other complications is far too high and it’s simply not worth it, even if it means you could avoid an allergic reaction.

-Your best bet is to consult a professional tattoo artist and work directly with them to find alternatives that are compatible with your body, and it's definitely not recommended to allow somebody to use homemade tattoo ink on your skin unless they're extremely certain about what they're doing.
+Your best bet is to consult a professional artist and work directly with them to find alternatives that are compatible with your body.
+It’s definitely not recommended to allow somebody to use homemade tattoo ink on your skin unless they’re extremely certain about what they’re doing.

 If you are allergic to tattoo ink, you don’t have to wait until your half-sleeve starts itching to find out.

 There are a couple of methods you can use to know whether you’ll have an allergic reaction to the ink before undergoing a full tattoo session.

 Other Colorant Allergies